Optum/dce/README.md

 Triggered when a lease is "locked".
 Locking a lease means that the principal's access to the account has been temporarily disabled.
 For example, a lease will be locked when the AWS account reaches it's max budget threshold, and unlocked again after the end of the lease period.

-AWS Redbox is unopinionated about how lease locks are implemented.
+AWS Dcs is unopinionated about how lease locks are implemented.
 It is up to you on how you want to respond to this topic (eg. by removing the principal's access to the account).

 #### Payload